ADORSYS-GIS/webank-BankAccount/Docs/Architecture_DAS.md

 In terms of Java modules, DAS contains the following artifacts.

-**ledgers-bank-account**
+**webank-bank-account**
-*   **ledgers-bank-account-repository:** Handles data persistence for bank accounts, likely interacting with a database.
+*   **webank-bank-account-repository:** Handles data persistence for bank accounts, likely interacting with a database.
-*   **ledgers-bank-account-service-api:** Defines the interfaces and contracts for bank account services, outlining the operations that can be performed.
+*   **webank-bank-account-service-api:** Defines the interfaces and contracts for bank account services, outlining the operations that can be performed.
 An embedding module accesses DAS through these interfaces.
-*   **ledgers-bank-account-service-impl:** Provides the concrete implementation of the bank account services, carrying out the actual business logic and access control logic.
+*   **webank-bank-account-service-impl:** Provides the concrete implementation of the bank account services, carrying out the actual business logic and access control logic.
-*   **ledgers-bank-account-rest-api:**  Specifies the RESTful API endpoints for interacting with bank accounts, defining the resources and operations available to external systems.
+*   **webank-bank-account-rest-api:**  Specifies the RESTful API endpoints for interacting with bank accounts, defining the resources and operations available to external systems.
 A remote module accesses DAS through endpoints defined in this module.
-*   **ledgers-bank-account-rest-server:** Implements the REST API, handling HTTP requests and responses related to bank accounts.
+*   **webank-bank-account-rest-server:** Implements the REST API, handling HTTP requests and responses related to bank accounts.
-*   **ledgers-bank-account-rest-client:** Offers a client library for consuming the bank account REST API, facilitating integration with other services.
+*   **webank-bank-account-rest-client:** Offers a client library for consuming the bank account REST API, facilitating integration with other services.

 **webank-utils**
 This module contains utility functions and helper classes that are shared across different parts of the banking application.
 It's divided into: